-Live EX ship tracking capabilities have been updated to a feature service layer on ArcGIS Online (AGOL).
-A subsequent AGOL webmap displays the live ship position, current cruise trackline, and provisional daily bathymetry from the current cruise.
+The near-real-time Okeanos Explorer ship position and ship track are displayed as feature layers on the NOAA GeoPlatform, an instance of Esri's ArcGIS Online.
+A subsequent webmap, also hosted on the NOAA GeoPlatform, displays the live ship position, current cruise trackline, and daily bathymetry from the current cruise.
 The ship's position is updated every 15mins from an email sent to NCEI.
-This data transfer method is expected to switch over to the User Datagram Protocol (UDP) feed by the end of FY20.
+This data transfer method is expected to switch over to the User Datagram Protocol (UDP) feed by the end of FY21.
 Note that this live shiptrack layer is not updated when EX is in port.
-The live EX map viewer can be viewed here:
+The Live Operations Map for Okeanos Explorer can be viewed here: